johnnymez/blackjack375/README.md

 ## Overview

-This project is a web-based Blackjack game that I worked on for CISC375 at the University of St. Thomas.
+This project is a web-based Blackjack game that I worked on for CISC375.
 The project uses HTML, CSS, and JavaScript, with game logic split into modular components for card handling, deck management, UI updates, and betting.

 ## Usage Instructions